bkw777/WP-2_IC-Card/README.md

 Document how to export gerbers for JLCPCB/PCBWAY/etc

-Document how to select the right options in JLCPCB/PCBWAY/etc
+Document how to select the right manufacturing options in JLCPCB/PCBWAY/etc
+* 1.2mm pcb thickness
+* ENIG for the RAM card

 Add a 5v power output to power a [MounT](https://github.com/bkw777/MounT) ?